gcperformance/service-data/README.md

 In 2024, data collection processes changed to allow departments to publish their datasets directly to Open Government.
 This introduced minor differences in format and content between the 2018–2023 historical dataset and the 2024+ dataset.
 To create a comprehensive dataset spanning all years, this script merges historical and current service inventory and service standard datasets.

+These data are collected as a requirement under the [Policy on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32603).

 ### Datasets Consulted

 **[GC Service Inventory and Service Performance](https://open.canada.ca/data/en/dataset/3ac0d080-6149-499a-8b06-7ce5f00ec56c):**